dmpop/pellicola/README.md

 ## Features

-- **Simplicity** The entire app consists of a single PHP file (plus a fav icon).
-Mejiro requires no installation, and it can be deployed on any web server with PHP.
+- **Simplicity** Mejiro requires no installation, and it can be deployed on any web server with PHP.
 - **Instant and easy photo publishing** Upload photos, and Mejiro does the rest.
 - **Responsive design** Mejiro works well on mobile devices.
 - **Pagination** Mejiro automatically splits photo collection into pages.
 You can specify the desired number of photos per page.